godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

 npm [package](https://www.npmjs.com/package/@godspeedsystems/plugins-prisma-as-datastore)

-Prisma-as-datasource plugin provide functionality to access most popular databases like, PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma ORM.
+Prisma-as-datasource plugin provide functionality to access most popular databases like, PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through [Prisma ORM](https://www.prisma.io/docs).

 **"Prisma: Bridging Databases for Seamless Development.
 One Toolkit, Any Database."**

 Prisma is a modern and open-source database toolkit that simplifies database access for developers.
 It offers a strongly typed query builder, schema migrations, support for various databases, real-time data synchronization, and enhanced security, making it a powerful tool for efficient and secure database interactions in web applications.

+## Databases supported by Prisma
+Prisma supports a variety of data sources, allowing you to connect to and work with different database systems.
+As of my last knowledge update in September 2021, Prisma supports the following data sources:

+**1. PostgreSQL**: Prisma has strong support for PostgreSQL, one of the most popular open-source relational database systems.

+**2. MySQL**: Prisma can be used with MySQL, another widely used open-source relational database management system.

+**3. SQLite**: SQLite is a serverless, self-contained, and zero-configuration database engine, and Prisma supports it as well.

+**4. SQL Server**: Prisma offers support for Microsoft SQL Server, a popular commercial relational database management system.

+**5. MongoDB (Experimental)**: Prisma also has experimental support for MongoDB, a NoSQL database, although this support may not be as mature as for relational databases.

+**6. CockroachDB**: A distributed, resilient SQL database for large-scale, cloud-native applications.

+**7. MariaDB**: An open-source, high-performance relational database system and MySQL-compatible alternative.

+**8. PlanetScale**: PlanetScale is a database-as-a-service platform designed for distributed SQL databases.
+It provides a managed, scalable, and highly available database solution for modern, cloud-native applications.

 ## How to Use
-- Create a godspeed project from the CLI , open the created project in vscode and then add the plugin from the CLI of vscode, select the `@godspeedsystems/plugins-prisma-as-datastore` to integrate the plugin.
+**a. ** Create a godspeed project from the CLI , open the created project in vscode and then add the plugin from the CLI of vscode, select the `@godspeedsystems/plugins-prisma-as-datastore` to integrate the plugin.

 ```
 > godspeed plugin add